advikanamasivayam/advikanamasivayam.github.io/_portfolio/sevt.md

 tags: [CAD, SolidWorks, FEA, Ansys]
 display-date: "September 2024 – Present"
 ---
-I am currently leading the design and fabrication of the roll cage for the MIT Solar Electric Vehicle Team's new car, _Solstice_, to compete at the 2026 American Solar Challenge, a 1,500 mile route across the US.
+I am currently leading our 2-4 person team in the design and fabrication of the roll cage for the MIT Solar Electric Vehicle Team's new car, _Solstice_, to compete at the 2026 American Solar Challenge, a 1,500 mile route across the US.

 **Roll Cage Design:**
 <div style="display: flex;">